Pilot Proficiency Program

 Q: Can I recover the cost of the course?

-A: QBE have agreed to allow a 100% rebate of the cost of the program over one policy period.
-The APS will provide members who complete the PPP a letter to provide to QBE at renewal time.
+A: QBE have agreed to allow $250.00 off the cost of the program over one policy period.
+The APS will provide members who complete the PPP a receipted invoice and certificate to claim the discount from QBE Insurance at renewal time.